Estimated reading time: 5 minutes

 Purpose Statement

-A team purpose statement explains why a team exists, and how it’s charge lines up with the global goals of the organization.
+A team’s purpose statement explains why the team exists and how its charge aligns with the organization’s global goals.

 For example: